Brewery Creek and Reavers Lane - Natural Hazard Review

 There is concern that not one of the options presented at the Memorial Hall presentation outlined the downstream effects of each option on the property owners in terms of future development rights or effects property values, nor how these effects will be addressed.
 The risks are on council land and it is for the council to address those risks, and the costs (either direct or indirect) should not be passed back to individual property owners.
 Equally there is concern that simple saying property owners are protected by the district plan is deceptive, as the district plan is subject to change.
 Property owners cannot be expected to provide feedback on a preferred option without understand what the effects of each option would be.
 This type of feedback gathering is very disingenuously.

-Alastair asked over 2 years ago
+Alastair asked about 3 years ago

 Hey there!
 Thanks for your query.
 We did have information available at the 'Hear about the Hazard' sessions on development rights and property values under the four options.
 Information on where the costs fall for each of the options was also available.
 We're sorry if you missed this - but we now have this information available here on Let's Talk too!
 On the Natural Hazards page, you'll find a heading called ‘Hear about the Hazard Technical Information’.
 Please refer to the ‘Costs & Benefits Analysis’ file and the three ‘Social Outcomes’ files.
 You may also find some of the videos helpful, particularly the economic and social ones (when they are posted).
 The Market Economics Social and Economic Impacts Assessment report, under the heading ‘Technical Assessments’ on this webpage also provides detailed analysis of these issues.
 We are aware that this information is not necessarily straight forward to understand, and we are happy to explain it in more detail to you over the phone or in person.
 If you are in the elevated risk area shown in yellow on the Risk Map (also on this website), we have another opportunity next week for you to understand the impacts of the options on you, via Risk Response Discussions.
 We will be explaining the impact of the options in more detail at these session.
 Please email Emily or Luke at letstalk@qldc.govt.nz if you would like to come to a Risk Response Discussion or discuss your concerns in person.